-Information regarding the establishment of new prizes may be obtained from the Examination Section located on the Ground Floor of the Chancellery.
+Information regarding the establishment of new prizes may be obtained from the Examinations Section located on the Ground Floor or the Chancellery.

-Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 300.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course.
-University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year.
-Faculty of Medicine Australian College of Occupational Medicine 200.00 Best essay, research project or assignment by a final year student or first year graduate of a course in Occupational Health, Preventative and Social Medicine Community Medicine or related courses.
-Australian Medical Association 300.00 A report based on the student's period of attachment in general practice.
-Foundation Year Graduates Medal Silver Medal Leadership and Fellowship by a graduating student in the Bachelor of Medicine and Bachelor of Surgery degree course
+Donor/Name of Prize Value \$ Awarded for General The Sydney Technical College Union Award \$400.00 and Bronze Medal Leadership in student affairs combined with marked academic proficiency by a graduand.
+The University of New South Wales Alumni Association Prize Statuette Achievement for community benefit by a student in th final or graduating year.
+Faculty of Medicine The Australian College of Occupational Medicine Prize \$200.00 The best essay, research project or assignment by a final year student or first year graduate of a course in Occupational Health, Preventative and Social Medicine, Community Medicine or related course.
+The Australian Medical Association Prize for General Practice \$300.00 The best report based on the period of attachment in general practice.
+The Combined Teaching Hospitals Senior Staff Prize \$250.00 The best performance in the clinical years of the Bachelor of Medicine/Bachelor of Surgery course or the Bachelor of Medicine/Bachelor of Surgery/Bachelor of Science combined course The Drug and Alcohol Foundation Prize \$250.00 The best essay or article on Alcoholism and/or Drug Abuse.
+The Foundation Year Graduates Medal Silver Medal Leadership and fellowship by a student in the Bachelor of Medicine, Bachelor of Surgery course.